amjltc295/SQL_Homework/README.md

 12. For Luke Skywalker, for each movie that Luke appears in, what is the planet that has the different affiliation with him and that he travels to for the longest length of time?
 13. Who visited the planet Star Dagobah and leave later than Luke Skywalker?
 14. For each race, find the character that travels the most (number of time slots) in each movie 1, 2, 3.
+15. Which planet(s) has been visited by more than three different characters?

 Note that
 * The query answers must not contain duplicates
 * For this assignment, **creation of temporary tables is not allowed**, i.e., for each question, you have to write exactly one SQL statement

 ## Submission
-You have to hand in your report on Ceiba before 12/30 12:00 with the required format:
+You have to hand in your report on Ceiba before **12/30 12:00** with the required format:

 ```
 └── <your_student_ID>.zip
 	└── <your_student_ID>/
         ├── report.pdf              -> your report
         └── sql_commands.txt        -> a pure text file with 14 lines of your SQL queries

 ```
 **Any invalid format (e.g., .rar/.7z ..., missing report, missing screenshots, ...) of the submission will result in 0 points.**